Fabrics 101: Embroidering on Towels

 graced kitchens for centuries.

-thin have several advantages:
+Sturdy towels have several

-more water when in use, they'll
+they'll absorb more water when in

 they'll be less likely to let the